samvlu/youtube-annotation-blocker/README.md

 # YouTube Annotation Blocker
 This is a website for downloading YouTube Annotation Blocker.
-It's a free Safari Extension I made for the Mac that banishes annotations, branding and suggested videos
+It's a free Safari Extension I made that banishes annotations, branding and suggested videos

 Checkout the site here:
 http://samvlu.github.io/youtube-annotation-blocker/